gecko0307/dagon2/README.md

   - Window minimize/restore events
   - Nanosecond-precision timer
   - CPU-friendly frame scheduler
-  - Mailbox Vsync support, significantly reducing input lag
+  - Mailbox Vsync support, significantly reducing input lag (`vsync: Mailbox` in settings.conf)
   - HiDPI logic is now handled partly by the engine itself due to API changes in SDL3
   - Configuration DSL got a major update.
 Added referencing support (any property can be reused like a variable) and string interpolation (`"${propName}"`).
 Platform-specific property postfixes (`something.windows` or `something.linux`) are now first-class feature, supported universally and transparently for all properties.
 No need to manually check them anymore
   - Predefined symbolic constants for numeric config properties. `log.level` config property is now a number